-A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer's precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form
+A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer's precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form 3615.

-3615.
 The permit holder has 10 days to file a written statement showing why the permit should not be revoked.
 The manager, customer service support (district), issues the decision on such appeals.

-3.3 Precancellation of Stamps by USPS
+3.3 USPS Precanceled Stamps

-Precanceled stamps are preprinted with a price category as the precancelation method.
-These stamps are for matter mailed as part of a qualifying mailing of the price category shown on the stamps.
-Mailpieces bearing a price category precancellation legend must include the return address.
-If the return address is not within the delivery area of the Post Office of mailing, the mailer must place a cancellation endorsement on the piece or provide information to the Post Office shown in the return address.
-Precanceled stamps with a preprinted price marking may be used to pay single-piece postage if the piece bearing the stamps has the correct marking (e.g., "First-Class Mail") immediately under the postage.
+USPS precanceled stamps are preprinted with a price category as the precancellation method.
+The following also applies:

+- a.
+Unless used to pay single-piece postage under 3.3d or to pay postage under 3.5 or 3.6, or permitted by other standards or Business Mailer Support authorization, only one USPS precanceled stamp may be affixed to each piece in a mailing. - b.
+Mailpieces bearing a USPS precanceled stamp must include the return address. - c.
+If the return address is not within the delivery area of the Post Office of mailing, the mailer must place a cancellation endorsement on the piece or provide mailing information to the Post Office shown in the return address. - d.
+USPS precanceled stamps may be used to pay single-piece postage if the piece bearing the stamps has the correct marking (e.g., "First-Class Mail") immediately under the postage.